 Regular check-ins and conversations with your loved one also can help identify problems early.
-Look for changes in his or her normal routine.
+Look for changes in their normal routine.
 Piles of unopened mail and unpaid bills may be a sign that something's wrong.
-You can also encourage your loved one to take you to an appointment with his or her primary care doctor so you can better determine whether there's been any change in his or her health or adjustments to prescriptions.
+You can also encourage your loved one to take you to an appointment with their primary care doctor so you can better determine whether there's been any change in their health or adjustments to prescriptions.

 Medical professionals play an important role in determining whether cognitive issues are early signs of dementia or are simply normal signs of aging.
 Specialists such as geriatricians and neurologists have expertise in identifying dementia, including Alzheimer's.

 The impact on a family caring for a loved one with Alzheimer's can be dramatic, according to Drew.
-"On average, people live four to eight years after a diagnosis.
+"On average, people live 4 to 8 years after a diagnosis.
 But some people can live up to 20 years more, depending on the kind of medical care they receive, the quality of their treatment facility, and how fast the disease progresses in the brain."